Rapptz/discord.py/docs/api.rst

 Some classes are just there to be data containers, this lists them.

-Unlike :ref:`models <discord_api_models>` you are allowed to create these yourself, even if they can also be used to hold attributes.
+Unlike :ref:`models <discord_api_models>` you are allowed to create most of these yourself, even if they can also be used to hold attributes.

 Nearly all classes here have :ref:`py:slots` defined which means that it is impossible to have dynamic attributes to the data classes.